vovanbo/treelib/docs/index.rst

 <http://en.wikipedia.org/wiki/Tree_%28data_structure%29>`_ is an
 important data structure in computer programming languages.
-It has wide applications with hierarchical data connections say file systems and some algorithms in Machine Learning. `treelib
+It has wide applications with hierarchical data connections say file systems and some algorithms in Machine Learning. `ttree
 <https://github.com/caesar0301/pyTree>`_ is created to provide an
 efficient implementation of tree data structure in Python.

-The main features of `treelib` includes:
+The main features of `ttree` includes:

     * Simple to use in both python 2 and 3.
     * Efficient operation of node indexing with the benefit of dictionary type.